n8han/conscript-plugin/README.markdown

 Use
 ---

+Start an sbt 0.10 interactive session in your project directory.

+    $ sbt # or whatever you've called your sbt 0.10 script

-Once you've started an sbt interactive session with the plugin loaded, you'll have a few additional tasks (commands) available.
+You'll have a few additional tasks (commands) available.

     cs-run app